Cisco-GC-EN-Arch/Wi-Fi6-IoT-Edge-Computing-for-Healthcare/README.md

 There is a lot of patient data information to collect in the hospital, yet a shortage of nurses is common.
 Cisco Smart AP provides edge computing capabilities to automate data collection for scenarios like hospitals, saving human resources, improving data accuracy, automating emergency response, and more.

-Pro tips:

-* Code Exchange displays the first few content lines of your README in the tile it creates for your repo.
-If you enter a GitHub Description, Code Exchange uses that instead.
-* Code Exchange works best with READMEs formatted in [GitHub's flavor of Markdown](https://guides.github.com/features/mastering-markdown/).
-Support for reStructuredText is a work in progress.

-Other things you might include:

-* Technology stack: Indicate the technological nature of the code, including primary programming language(s) and whether the code is intended as standalone or as a module in a framework or other ecosystem.
-* Status:  Alpha, Beta, 1.1, etc. It's OK to write a sentence, too.
-The goal is to let interested people know where what they can expect from this code.
-* Screenshot: If the code has visual components, place a screenshot after the description; e.g.,

 ![Topology](https://github.com/Cisco-GC-EN-Arch/Wi-Fi6-IoT-Edge-Computing-for-Healthcare/blob/main/Topology.png)